Knoema/knoema-python-driver/README.rst

 Installation
 ************

- Note: Microsoft Visual C++ 14.0 or greater is required to install the package.
-You can get it from Microsoft site https://go.microsoft.com/fwlink/?LinkId=691126

 The installation process varies depending on your python version and system used.
 However, in most cases, the following should work::

         pip install knoema